Williams94/react-rails-heroku-template-app/README.md

 # Development
 ## Starting the app locally
-To start the Rails application, run:
+To start the application, run:

-`rails server`

-Then to start the React application, run:
-`npm start`
+`rake start`

-Then, open your web browser and go to http://localhost:3000/ to view the application.

 ## Testing the app

-To run the Rails tests, run:
+To run the main spec testing the message endpoints, run:

-`rails test`
+`bundle exec rspec ./test/controllers/messages_controller_spec.rb`

-To run the React tests, run:
+To run the React tests, first cd into the front-end directory:

+`cd ./front-end-project-conversation-history`

+Then run:

-`npm test`
+`yarn test`

 # Usage
+The conversation history is rendered with the newest messages at the top.

-To add a new message, click on the "New Comment" button and enter your comment in the form.
+To add a new message, enter your comment in the text field and click the "Send Message" button.

-To change the status of a project, click on the "Change Status" button and select the new status from the dropdown menu.
+To change the status of a project, click on the "Project Status" dropdown menu and select the new status from the dropdown menu.

-To view the conversation history, click on the "View History" button.
-This will display a list of all comments and status changes for the project.